wpengine/faustjs/DEVELOPMENT.md

 ### 3. WordPress Setup

 1. Leave the node server running and open a new shell.
-1. Move into the WPE Headless plugin directory `plugins/faustwp`.
+1. Move into the FaustWP plugin directory `plugins/faustwp`.
 1. Run `composer install` if you haven't already.
 1. Prepare a test WordPress site.
    1. Run `docker-compose up -d --build`.
 If building for the first time, it could take some time to download and build the images.